Updated September 1, 2020.

 Celiac Disease Panel: This test may be ordered if there is concern that you have Celiac disease, an autoimmune disease that causes an immune response to gluten.
 Symptoms of Celiac disease may include diarrhea, bloating, abdominal pain, and anemia.
 If untreated, long term complications can result.

 "Cholesterol" refers to a class of fats, also known as lipids, that circulate through the blood.
-Cholesterol levels are important as they can affect a person's risk for developing cardiovascular disease.
+Cholesterol levels can affect your risk for developing cardiovascular disease.

-There are several types of cholesterol that make up the cholesterol (aka lipid) panel:
+Several types of cholesterol make up the lipid panel:

 - Total cholesterol is a measurement of all of the types of cholesterol in your blood, including HDL, LDL, and triglycerides.